 [Section 104J inserted by No. 6 of 2000 s.
 15.]

 104K.
-Destruction of tickets on which levy not paid
+Tickets may be given to Commission for destruction

 A licensed supplier may deliver any ticket to the Commission for destruction and the Commission may cause any ticket delivered under this section to be destroyed.

 [Section 104K inserted by No. 6 of 2000 s.
 15.]

 104L.
-Certain offences by licensed supplier
+Offences by licensed suppliers

 (1) A licensed supplier shall not cause to be produced, nor obtain from or supply to any person, tickets that are, or are part of, a batch comprising more than such number of tickets as is prescribed by the regulations to be the maximum number of tickets that may be in one batch.